olincollege/scicomp-p2-clownian-motion/README.md

 ## Run

 1. Run `python particles.py` to run our simulation.
 The output of this simulation should be saved to a file called data.csv; in the command-line, this can be done with `python particles.py > data.csv`.
 2. Run `python visualization.py` to see a visualization of the simulation.
+3. Run `python plot_MSD.py` to see a plot of the particles' mean square distance over time.